 The Senior's Club company has built six senior living facilities in the cities of Medellín, Armenia, Cali, and Envigado.
 The buildings contain beautiful, modern apartments, a restaurant, cafeteria, gym, game rooms, recreation rooms, craft rooms, and a cinema.

 The San Vicente Hospital in Rio Negro, just outside of Medellín, recently completed building an assisted living facility on the hospital grounds.
 The apartments have call levers in every room that link directly into the hospital's emergency room.
 Group meals are served in the onsite restaurant, and there is a gym, recreation areas, and social rooms.

-To date, none of the facilities for senior living, assisted living, or nursing home care offer English speaking services.
+To date, none of the facilities for senior living, assisted living, or nursing home care offer English-speaking services.
 I believe that will begin to change soon.
 Many of the larger hospitals in Colombia have English-speaking staff and offices for international patients, so it only makes sense that senior care will be next on this list for language services.

 The concept of aging in place is gaining popularity.
 It is quite amazing how inexpensive having full-time live-in help is in Colombia.
 You can have someone cook your meals, run your errands, clean the house, bathe you, make sure you take your medication, wash the clothes, accompany you to appointments, and any other household duties you need for $450 per month.
 This also includes paying the employee's health insurance and pension.

-Tricia Pimental – IL Portugal Correspondent
+Tricia Pimental – IL Portugal contributor

 Valerie Schneider – IL Italy Correspondent

 Ditto for the challenges in Italy...speaking as a person without a disability, it appears quite difficult to get around, especially in many of the older towns and cities for those with disabilities, wheelchairs, etc.